mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

     * Navigation the mouse pointer to the top left corner of the R Console window and clicking on the red ball
 5. No matter what you choose, you will always be asked whether you want to save a workspace image as shown below.
 Just click on the **‘Don't Save’** button to end the R application.
 ![R Console save workspace](3-r-app-save-workspace.png)
-6. Go back to step 1. of the ‘Configure the R application on macOS’ section.
+6. Go back to step 1. of the [Configure the R application on macOS](#configure-the-r-application-on-macos) section.